 Overview

-The IronPLC extension brings IEC 61131-3 Structured Text support to Visual Studio Code.
+The IronPLC extension brings IEC 61131-3 Structured Text support to your development environment.
 It provides real-time feedback as you write code, helping you catch errors before deployment.

 Supported Languages